-Despite these explanations for the platform’s many, many shortcomings, I am still not too sure what to think of it.
+Despite these explanations for what I feel are the platform’s many, many shortcomings, I am still not too sure what to think of it.

 Are they just meant to keep clicking ‘show me the answer’ to reveal the correct phrase, getting everything wrong over and over again, but working through as many as possible?

 It just kind of seems ridiculous and a bit pointless as the best they can hope to do is slowly learn various phrases but out of context and without knowing any of the grammar that is involved.